 - Direct Personal Response (DPR)

-- People who receive an offer of redress can request a Direct Personal Response.
-This could be a face-to-face meeting, either individually or in a group, a written letter, a public apology, or other arrangements.
-Not all institutions will be able to meet every type of request.
+- People who receive an offer of redress can request a direct personal response from the responsible institution.
+People may request a face-to-face meeting, either individually or in a group, a written letter, a public apology, or other arrangements depending on their circumstances.

 - Independent Decision Maker

 - Independent Decision makers will consider applications for redress.
 They will be highly experienced people from a range of backgrounds.

 - An institution means an organisation, such as a school, a church, parish, mission, a club, an orphanage or Children’s Home; or government department.